DeltaFoXxQatlaw/lab1_2022/readme.md

 #Git and GitHub course
-Try 1 to complete lab1
+Try 1 to complete lab1, hi there